 “Percy Jackson & the Olympians,” Rick Riordan’s wildly popular series of YA fantasy novels, made its first transition from page to screen in 2010 with “Percy Jackson & the Olympians: The Lightning Thief.”
 But diehard fans of the books were less than thrilled with director Chris Columbus’ take.

-The titular teen demigod is getting a second life on the small screen with Disney+’s “Percy Jackson and the Olympians,” created by Jonathan E. Steinberg (“The Old Man,” “Black Sails”) and Riordan himself.
-The series received the green light for a second season in early February.
+However, the titular teen demigod received a second life on the small screen in 2023 thanks to Disney+’s “Percy Jackson and the Olympians,” created by Jonathan E. Steinberg (“The Old Man,” “Black Sails”) and Riordan.
+The series is currently filming Season 3 in Vancouver, but fans have something more immediate to look forward to—Season 2 debuted on Dec.
+10.

 If you’re hoping to land a role on a future season of the show, we’re here to help.
 Read on for valuable casting advice from the show’s top talent, plus audition tips and tricks.